dortania/OpenCore-Post-Install/universal/security/applesecureboot.md

 * Generally `Default` is more than adequate to use however if you plan to have use this with ApECID for full security, we recommend setting a proper value(ie. closest to your SMBIOS or versions of macOS you plan to boot) since the `Default` value is likely to be updated in the future.
 * The list of cached drivers may be different, resulting in the need to change the list of Added or Forced kernel drivers.
-  * ie. IO80211Family cannot be injected in this case.
+  * ie. IO80211Family does not need to be injected in this case.
 * Unsigned and several signed kernel drivers cannot be used
   * This includes Nvidia's Web Drivers in 10.13
 * System volume alterations on operating systems with sealing, like macOS 11, may result in the operating system being unbootable.